-- 2.1-1 To continually provide quality care for all patients admitted to, or treated in, any facilities, departments, or service of the Medical Center. - 2.1-2 The primary functions of the organized medical staff are to provide oversight for the quality of care, treatment, and services provided by practitioners with privileges, and to approve and amend medical staff bylaws. - 2.1-3 To provide a mechanism for accountability to the Board for the review of the appropriateness of patient care services, professional and ethical conduct, and teaching and research activities of each practitioner appointed to the Medical Staff.
-This is so that patient care provided at the Medical Center facilities is maintained at that level of quality and efficiency consistent with generally recognized standards of care. - 2.1-4 To evaluate clinical processes and outcomes and identify and implement opportunities for professional performance improvement. - 2.1-5 To maintain high scientific and educational standards for continuing medical education programs for members of the Medical Staff and other medical professionals. - 2.1-6 To serve as the organization through which individual practitioners may obtain prerogatives and clinical privileges at the Medical Center and through which they fulfill the obligations of staff appointment. - 2.1-7 To provide an orderly and systematic means by which staff members can give input to the Board and CEO on medico-administrative issues and on Medical Center policymaking and planning processes.
+- 2.1-1 The primary functions of the organized medical staff are to provide oversight for the quality of care, treatment, and services provided by practitioners with privileges, and to approve and amend medical staff bylaws. - 2.1-2 To continually provide quality care for all patients admitted to, or treated in, any facilities, departments, or service of Banner Casa Grande Medical Center. - 2.1-3 To provide a mechanism for accountability to the Board for the review of the appropriateness of patient care services, professional and ethical conduct, and teaching and research activities of each practitioner appointed to the Medical Staff.
+This is so that patient care provided at the Medical Center facilities is maintained at that level of quality and efficiency consistent with generally recognized standards of care. - 2.1-4 To evaluate clinical processes and outcomes and identify and implement opportunities for professional performance improvement. - 2.1-5 To maintain high scientific and educational standards for continuing medical education programs for members of the Medical Staff. - 2.1-6 To serve as the organization through which individual practitioners may obtain prerogatives and clinical privileges at the Medical Center and through which they fulfill the obligations of staff appointment. - 2.1-7 To provide an orderly and systematic means by which staff members can give input to the Board and CEO on medico-administrative issues and on Medical Center policymaking and planning processes.